Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Teaching your children bicycle, in-line skating, and skateboarding safety could save lives.

-According to SAFEKIDS, bicycle helmets have been shown to reduce the risk of head injury by as much as 85 percent.
+According to SAFEKIDS, bicycle helmets have been shown to reduce the risk of head injury by as much as 85%.

-Helmets should be approved by the American National Standards Institute, the Snell Foundation, or the American Society for Testing and Materials.
+Helmets should be approved by the Consumer Product Safety Commission, the Snell Foundation, or the American Society for Testing and Materials.

 The helmet should fit comfortably and snugly.
 It should sit on your (or your child's) head in a level position and not rock from side to side.